Erulathra/notes/README.md

 # Notes
-Here are some notes C++/UE/Computer graphics notes that I have wrote, over my short career.
+Here are some notes (mostly bookmarks) C++/UE/Computer graphics notes that I have wrote, over my short career.